noelmcloughlin/salter/README.rst

 Integration recommendation
 ==========================

 Separate your business logic artifacts from the consuming system.
 Keep your salt-desktop artifacts in a separate git repository.
-You can integrate salt-desktop by following the steps below-
+You can integrate salt-desktop with your repo as follows-

 1. Create following directories in your repository.